 Counter Position and First Impressions

 Ideally, your counter position should also give you a clear line of site on your store’s entrance and exit.
 This will give you a chance to greet customers as they arrive and establish the right atmosphere from the onset.
-It will also give you the chance to thank customers as they leave (and has the added benefit of deterring shoplifters, who prefer to be able to grab and exit without going past the cashier.)
+It will also give you the opportunity to thank customers as they leave (and has the added benefit of deterring shoplifters, who prefer to be able to grab and exit without going past the cashier.)

 Signage and Guiding the Customer Journey